 In nearly every college commencement speech I’ve ever heard, “Follow your Passion” has been the sage advice from the podium.
 It’s also the most misunderstood words of wisdom for the business owner.
 Passion isn’t necessarily about the work itself, it’s better described as physical and emotional energy.
 It’s powerful, motivating…and finite.
+Sometimes, business owner passion turns to burnout.

 In my career working as a business broker, I’ve seen hundreds of entrepreneurs follow the same pattern.
 It starts with excitement and if channeled correctly, translates to actions that move a business forward.